MicrosoftEdge/MSEdgeExplainers/EditContext/explainer.md

   2. Unless Monaco duplicates the whole document into the textarea element, only a fraction of the content can be read before Narrator moves prematurely out of the document content and starts reading elsewhere on the page.

 ### Trouble Collaborating in Word Online while Composing Text
-[This video](https://www.youtube.com/watch?v=s7Ga2VYFiGo) shows a Word Online collaboration feature where two users can see each other's edits and caret positions.
+[This video](https://www.youtube.com/watch?v=s7Ga2VYFiGo) shows a collaboration feature in Word Online where two users can see each other's edits and caret positions.
 Collaboration is suspended though while composition is in progress.
 When composition is active, updates to the view (especially nearby the composition) may cancel the composition and prevent text input.

 To work around this problem, Word Online waits until the composition finishes before updating the view.
 Some Chinese IMEs don't auto commit their composition; it just keeps going until the user types Enter.
 As a result, collaboration may be blocked for some time.

 ### Can't Use the Windows Emoji Picker in Google Docs
 [In this video](https://www.youtube.com/watch?v=iVclyPE55Js) Google Docs is using an off screen contenteditable element to enable text input.
-This approach gives Google Docs access to text input features like an IME for composition, as well as enabling the emoji picker and other advanced text input options.
+This approach gives Google Docs access to text input features like an IME for composition, as well as enabling the emoji picker and other [advanced text input](#Appendix) options.

 Google Docs is listening for events to ensure the contenteditable element is focused and positioned appropriately near the insertion point before composition starts.
 It isn't aware of all events, or in some cases doesn't receive any events, when other text input UI like the emoji picker is displayed.
 As a result, the emoji window is positioned near the top of the app (not near the insertion point) and input isn't received since focus isn't currently in an editable element.

 ### Trouble Composing Across Page Boundaries
 [In this video](https://www.youtube.com/watch?v=iXgttLgJY_I) Native Word on Windows is shown updating its view while in an active composition.
 The scenario demonstrated requires Word to relocate the active composition into a different page based on layout constraints.

 Because the web platform integrates with the OS text input services through its HTML DOM view, updating the view while composition is in progress may cancel the composition and prevent text input.
-Using the EditContext, however, the view can be updated and new locations for where composition is occuring can be reported without canceling the composition.
+Using the EditContext, however, the view can be updated and new locations for where composition is occurring can be reported without canceling the composition.

 ### No Support for Type-to-search in Custom Controls with Chinese Characters
 [This video](https://www.youtube.com/watch?v=rHEPdi1Rw34) demonstrates an IE feature that automatically selected an option in a select element based on the text typed by the user - even when that text is being composed.